Vessel in Form of Bird's Body

 During the Second Intermediate Period, Upper Egyptian potters produced highly unusual vessels in the form of plump birds with pointed, knobby heads.
 These vases, such as the example displayed here, share two common features: they have three legs to provide stability, and the bird's wings are rendered as incised lines.

-- Medium: Pottery
+- Medium: Clay

 - Place Excavated: Esna, Egypt